Ravikumarchavva/Cricket-Prediction/README.md

 ## Directory Structure

-Here's a high-level structure of the project folders:
+Here's a high-level structure of the project folders, indicating completed and pending steps:

 ```plaintext
 .